-This Mango Dragonfruit Refresher is JUST like the version at Starbucks, and the ingredients are easier to find than you think!
+This Mango Dragonfruit Refresher tastes JUST like the version from Starbucks, and the ingredients are easier to find than you think!

 How to make a Mango Dragonfruit Refresher